porterbmoody/balmingilead/content/posts/Joseph Smith and Polygamy.md

 So an angel appeared to Joseph Smith with a sword threatening to kill him if he did not practice polygamy.
 The angel also quoted the Book of Mormon, saying it was sometimes permitted for polygamy to be practiced.

-### Possible Reasons

-1. to "raise up seed"
-Jacob 2:30 reads

-> 30 For if I will, saith the Lord of Hosts, raise up seed unto me, I will command my people; otherwise they shall hearken unto these things.

-This means God commands us to practice monogamy, 1 wife and 1 husband unless the Lord will "raise up seed unto me".
-What does "raise up seed" mean?"
-An initial thought might be that it means to reproduce and give birth to children within the church to increase the number of church members.

 ## The Implementation of Polygamy